Published: June 30, 2020. Updated [June 17, 2022]

 Territory Management: The largest part of territory management is understanding that the work isn’t done once you’ve mapped and planned your territories.
 Rather, it is an ongoing, continuous process.
 In order to maintain balanced, fair territories and high performance, you must also accept that plans may need to adjust more than once throughout the fiscal year.

 This is especially true with unforeseen circumstances.
-If 2020 has taught sales leaders anything, it’s to plan ahead.
 Continuous analysis and management will allow you to adjust your territories for economic changes, market disruptions, and anything else that comes your way.

 Territory Optimization: When you are consistently analyzing your territory performance, you are enabling yourself to optimize your strategies.
 Again, this all comes down to data.
 You can use your internal performance and territory insights, as well as up-to-date external data to improve your territories.
 Sales territory software will make this process easier by analyzing the data for you and allowing you to run it through different scenarios.